 I should probably end this article with that last sentence, but there is an idea from Zen that I find rather beautiful and that is relevant here.
 What I call “is-ness” above is called tathata in Zen, which is usually translated as “suchness.”
 This term is often joined with another term sunyata, which is usually translated as “emptiness.”
 It is something of a spiritual paradox that tathata, which is an experience of the fullness of being, and sunyata, the voidness of being, are closely related.
 In fact, they are two faces of the same experience.

-In another article I posted here a while back, I make the statement that “the self is all otherness.”(2) I emphasize that this statement has two sides: one) that the self is, which is precisely the experience of our Subjectivity brings fully home to us; and two) that what the self is, is a great otherness.
+In another article I posted here a while back, I make the statement that “the self is all otherness.”(2) I emphasize that this statement has two sides: one) that the self is, which is precisely the experience of that Subjectivity brings fully home to us; and two) that what the self is, is a great otherness.
 It is the otherness of our physical and biological nature, along with what we have been given by culture and experience.

 In other words, the otherness that we most truly are, is Nature itself.
 We are fully a part of the great process of Nature, and never for a moment are we anything else.
 The idea that there is something within us that stands apart from the causality of Nature is a grand illusion.
 An illusion that causes us alienation and suffering.